-- South East Queensland Regional Plan (SEQRP) which includes the South East Queensland Infrastructure Plan and Program 2006-2026 (SEQIPP); - Integrated Regional Transport Plan for South East Queensland; - Transport 2007; and - Integrated Regional Cycle Network for South East Queensland.
+- South East Queensland Regional Plan which includes the South East Queensland Infrastructure Plan and Program 2006 -2026; - Integrated Regional Transport Plan for South East Queensland; - Transport 2007; and - Integrated Regional Cycle Network for South East Queensland.

-It is also a requirement of the Terms of Reference to consider the Western Brisbane Transport Network Investigation (see Section 11.1.4 below, and chapter 21).
+It is also a requirement of the Terms of Reference to consider the Western Brisbane Transport Network Investigation.

-South East Queensland Regional Plan
+2.4.1 South East Queensland Regional Plan

-The SEQRP is a statutory document prepared and implemented in accordance with the provisions of the Integrated Planning Act 1997.
+The South East Queensland Regional Plan (SEQRP) is a statutory document prepared and implemented in accordance with the provisions of the Integrated Planning Act 1997.

 The SEQRP provides a planning framework for the sustainable management of population growth and land development in the SEQ region to 2026 and beyond.

 The SEQRP articulates a regional vision, supported by nine strategic directions to achieve the preferred form for future development.
-The strategic directions include:
+The strategic directions are:

-- creating a more sustainable future; - protecting and support regional landscapes and rural production values; - identifying land to accommodate future growth; - promoting land use efficiency; - enhancing the identities of regional communities; - facilitating growth in the Western Corridor; - supporting rural futures; - providing infrastructure and services; and - integrating land use, transport and economic activity.
+- Creating a more sustainable future; - Protecting and support regional landscapes and rural production values; - Identifying land to accommodate future growth; - Promoting land use efficiency; - Enhancing the identities of regional communities; - Facilitating growth in the Western Corridor; - Supporting rural futures;

+- Providing infrastructure and services; and - Integrating land use, transport and economic activity.

 To support the regional vision, the SEQRP also identifies a regional land use pattern, which allocates land in SEQ into one of four categories.
 This provides a spatial context for both the strategic directions and the regulatory provisions.
-The regional land use pattern is depicted in Figure 11-1.
+These four land use categories are: